MJ Melendez Player Props: Royals vs. Tigers

 MJ Melendez At The Plate

-- Melendez has picked up an RBI in 27.3% of his games this season, with two or more RBI in 12.1% of his games.
-He has also driven in three or more runs in two contests.
+- Melendez has picked up an RBI in 26.9% of his games this season, with two or more RBI in 11.9% of his games.
+He has also plated three or more runs in two contests.

+- In 24 of 67 games this year, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.